COURSES

 6. As a final project - in groups of 4-6: design (and carry out for extra points and eternal glory) a mini-intervention that would increase people's media/information/digital literacies in a novel way that is fitting to attention economy and information disorders.
 Create order from chaos :) Max 50p.
 Total of 40 hours of work.
 Group consultations with Maria Murumaa-Mengel will be available upon request.

-Assessment
+Assessment method(s)

-Non-differentiated (pass, fail, not present).
+Grade system: non-differentiated (pass, fail, not present).
+See more info HERE

 Lecturers